-- Pendulum too low
+- Pendulum too low or too high

-- Pendulum is the incorrect weight
+- The pendulum is the incorrect weight

-- Suspension spring length
+- Suspension spring length is incorrect

 - Suspension spring not attached correctly